ipfs-inactive/docs/content/introduction/overview.md

 - **Can speed up the web when you’re far away or disconnected.** If you can retrieve a file from someone nearby instead of hundreds or thousands of miles away, you can get it faster.
 (Organizations with enough money and expertise can do this with CDNs ([content distribution networks](https://en.wikipedia.org/wiki/Content_delivery_network)) or multiple data centers, but IPFS aims to make this possible for everyone.)
 That’s especially valuable if your community is networked locally, but doesn’t have a good connection to the wider internet.

-That last point is actually where IPFS gets it’s name: **Inter-Planetary File System**!
+That last point is actually where IPFS gets it’s name: **Inter-Planetary File System**.
 We’re striving to build a system that works across places as disconnected or far apart as other planets.
-That’s a pretty idealistic goal, but it keeps us working and thinking hard, and most everything we create in pursuit of that goal is also useful closer to home.
+While that's an idealistic goal, it keeps us working and thinking hard, and most everything we create in pursuit of that goal is also useful here at home.

 ## Links don’t change on IPFS.